 Figure 10-1 depicts a summary of the funding plan for the PCEP.
 It provides a breakdown of the funding partners as well as the allocated funds.
-In the last month, staff was working with MTC and FTA to award \$97 million in Section 5307 funding as well as the next \$100 million in Core Capacity funding for the project.
+As previously noted, FTA awarded \$97 million in Section 5307 funding for the project and the next \$100 million in Core Capacity funding.